Trish Andrew

 Trish Andrew (born c.
 1971) is an American former basketball player.
 She played college basketball at the University of Michigan from 1989 to 1993.
 She holds the Michigan Wolverines women's basketball records for, single-season rebounds (311), career blocks (367), and single-season blocks (136).

 Early years

 A native of Winnetka, Illinois, Andrew played high school basketball at New Trier High School.
 Because of her talent for rebounding and blocking shots, she earned the nickname the "human eraser."
-She was named to the Chicago Tribune's All-State team in 1989.
+She was named to the Chicago Tribunes All-State team in 1989.

 University of Michigan

 In the fall of 1989, Andrew enrolled at the University of Michigan.
 She played for the Michigan Wolverines women's basketball team from 1989 to 1993.

 As a freshman during the 1989-90 season, Andrew broke Michigan's single-season record with 64 blocked shots and helped lead the Wolverines to a 20-10 record.
 The season was the program's first 20-win season and the first in which the Wolverines received an invitation to play in the NCAA Tournament.

 As a sophomore during the 1990-91 season, Andrew broke her own record with 88 shot blocks.
 By January 1991, and after only 42 games with the Wolverines, Andrew blocked her 112th career shot to become the leading shot-blocker in the history of the Michigan women's basketball program.
 Andrew credited her talent for blocks to "long arms", while Michigan head coach Bud VanDeWege noted: "She doesn't do it with great leaping ability -- many times she doesn't even leave the ground to block a shot -- so it's mostly the timing.
 It's a real gift to have."

 As a junior during the 1991-92 season, Andrew again broke her own record with 136 blocks—a total that remains 62 more than any other player in the program's history.
 Her 136 blocks also stood as the Big Ten Conference record until 2007.
 Andrew also led the 1991-92 Wolverines with 522 points, a total that remains the sixth highest in program history, and 278 rebounds (9.9 per game).
 In December 1991, Andrew had her nose broken while making a rebound against the Bowling Green Falcons.
 On February 28, 1992, she scored a career-high 36 points with 16 field goals against Indiana.